daggmano/ridley-csl-style/README.md

 to better match Ridley's specification.

 ## Development Note ##
-After a recent update to the `citeproc` package, `npm test` no longer allows tests to pass.
-This is under investigation. `npm run chrome` should be used instead until this issue is resolved.
+After a recent update to the `citeproc` package, `yarn test` no longer allows tests to pass.
+This is under investigation. `yarn chrome` should be used instead until this issue is resolved.
 This is causing the TravisCI build to fail.

 ## Running Tests ##

 Download or clone the repo, and from a terminal window `cd` to the root folder of the project.
 Restore the required node packages, and then run the tests.

-    npm install
+    `yarn`
-    npm test
+    `yarn test`

 Note that the use of `PhantomJS` may cause issues.
 If you are unable to run tests using the above command, you can run the tests through Chrome.

-    npm run chrome
+    `yarn chrome`

 ## Notes on Zotero and 2018 Ridley Student Manual ##